-3. GRC Recommendation
+3. GRC Recommendation in the Revised Proposal

-After receiving stakeholder comments, the GRC has communicated with members of the Public Interest Organizations - Consumer Advocates sector, and understands that this issue is being resolved through discussions among members of the sector for consumer advocates and public interest organizations.
+After receiving stakeholder comments, the GRC communicated with members of the Public Interest Organizations - Consumer Advocates sector, and came to understand that this issue was being resolved through discussions among members of the sector for consumer advocates and public interest organizations.
 Their agreement about how their sector liaisons will be selected can be implemented by the sector members themselves, without a change to the Charter for EIM Governance.
-We believe this outcome is ideal, because this sector is already defined appropriately in the overall scheme and we agree that it is best for each sector to work any issues out within the general construct that has been established by the Charter for EIM Governance.
-We are hesitant to prescribe how any the members of any particular sector should conduct their business given the self-governing nature of the RIF.
-In any event, there is no longer a need for GRC action on this issue.
+We believed that this outcome was ideal, because this sector is already defined appropriately in the overall scheme and we agreed it was best for each sector to work any issues out within the general construct that has been established by the Charter for EIM Governance.
+We were hesitant to prescribe how any the members of any particular sector should conduct their business given the self-governing nature of the RIF.
+In any event, there was no longer a need for GRC action on this issue.

-We agree with the Arizona Utilities' suggestion of adding a new RIF sector for EDAM entities.
+We agreed with the Arizona Utilities' suggestion of adding a new RIF sector for EDAM entities.
 While new EDAM entities could continue to work within the existing sector for WEIM entities, EDAM would involve a distinct interest that should have its own voice within the RIF.
-Accordingly, we propose to add a sector for them, which would initially have a single liaison.
+Accordingly, we proposed to add a sector for them, which would initially have a single liaison.
 The selection process for this liaison should begin after an EDAM implementation agreement is filed with FERC.
 Further adjustments, such as potentially adding another EDAM sector liaison, could be justified later to the extent additional WEIM entities join the EDAM.

-We recommend that this possibility and any other adjustments to the RIF sectors should be considered as part of the periodic reviews of governance that will continue after EDAM goes live.
+We recommended that this possibility and any other adjustments to the RIF sectors should be considered as part of the periodic reviews of governance that will continue after EDAM goes live.
 See discussion above in Section IV(C), noting that such a review will begin no later than June 2026.